chedim/cliffhanger/README.md

 `x is 20`,
 or its class/label:
 `y is a number`
-Only one value definition can be active for a datapoint at a time.

 Each definition section may include optional condition sub-section that defines definition's control datapoint.
 If no condition sub-section is provided then the definition is considered active after all other definitions fail.